 Where is gold heading in 2015

-Gold is experiencing a strong rally since the start of 2015.
+Gold has been experiencing a strong rally since the start of 2015.
 The price currently hovers slightly below $1300.

 So what’s next for the gold price and what can we expect in the longer term?
 The most important thing I’d like to highlight is how the current move has impacted the positions structure of the gold futures market.
-Let’s take a look at Commitment of Traders:
+Let’s take a look at the Commitments of Traders:

 Does that mean the price should start falling next week?
-Probably no!
+Probably not!
 The market has its dynamic and COT is not a short term indicator.
 Even though COT positions are near extreme levels, it usually takes some time to turn the market with such a strong momentum.
-Uptrend can last few more weeks until the price tops.
+The uptrend can last a few more weeks until the price tops.

-All of this stays true if we assume the gold will stay in bear market.
+All of this stays true if we assume that gold will stay in a bear market.
 But will it?
-When we look at longer term COT (5 years), we would see that in the bull market till 2013, COT index remained at extreme levels for years and positions were fluctuating only slightly:
+When we look at the longer term COT (5 years), we would see that in the bull market till 2013, COT index remained at extreme levels for years and positions were fluctuating only slightly:

 And now some speculation.
 What I personally think is the most probable scenario?
-I usually stick with facts…and the fact is gold is in bear market since the summer of 2011.
-When the price establish a trend, it’s always more probable the price will move in the direction of the trend, rather than against it.
-So until $1400 level is broken, I would expect the price to move lower.
-Other than that I haven’t seen a capitulation yet, like I saw in 2008.
+I usually stick with facts…and the fact is gold has been in a bear market since the summer of 2011.
+When the price establishes a trend, it’s always more probable that the price will move in the direction of that trend, rather than against it.
+So until the $1400 level is broken, I would expect the price to move lower.
+Other than that, I haven’t seen a capitulation yet like I saw in 2008.
 In that year, even most of the hardline gold bugs eventually capitulated.
 Nothing like this happened yet.
-When I look at the weekly chart I see many similarities with previous trading range in 2011 – 2013:
+When I look at the weekly chart I see many similarities with previous trading ranges in 2011 – 2013:

-If the bear market will prevail, how low the gold price can go?
-This is pure guess, but I think the $1000 level would be a strong magnet.
+If the bear market will prevail, how low can gold prices go?
+This is purely a guess, but I think the $1000 level would be a strong magnet.
 Below that is uncharted territory.
-But remember it’s never possible to time exact tops and bottoms.
+But remember it’s never possible to time the exact tops and bottoms.
 Even if gold would fall as low as $600, it would still be in long term bull market.
 The one that started in 2001.
 And despite being a medium term bear, I’m bullish on gold and especially silver in the long term.